-Traffic early game is very easy to manage.
-You can pinpoint the problem road and then put in a solution.
+Traffic early in the game is very easy to manage.
+You can pinpoint the problem and then put in a solution.
 But once you get to a reasonable size, your city comes to a halt.
-So here are some useful tips to make sure this doesn’t happen.
+So here are some useful tips to make sure this doesn’t happen

 In the beginning, you have very few roads to use.
-So what I would recommend is with the roads that allow entry and exit into your city extend them and then link them.
-These will later be upgraded to one-way streets then eventually highways.
+So what I would recommend is that you extend the roads that allow entry and exit into your city and then link them.
+These will later be upgraded to one-way streets and eventually highways.

-Use the guidelines as they appear to maximise space usage.
+Use the guidelines as they appear to maximize space usage.
 From these branches, branch more roads.
 Off of these roads, we will be zoning residential on one side.
-Then on the other side of the highway, we will zone industrial plus power stations.
+Then, on the other side of the highway, we will zone industrial and power stations.
 Think of the roads as arteries and veins.
 Each main artery has many veins branching off of it.

 Place the power plant in the industrial section away from the residential area.
 Make sure to link it up with powerlines.
 As well as adding the water utilities.
 Press play and watch your city begin to grow.
 It won’t be long until you need to extend the residential area.
 Just continue the pattern and you should have something like the below image:

-As you continue to extend your city there will come a point where if you check the traffic overlay that there are red congested areas.
+As you continue to extend your city, there will come a point where, if you check the traffic overlay, there are red congested areas.
 Particularly towards the entry point of our city.
 Creating roundabouts seems like the next logical step.
-But, I did try this, and trying to implement that into our current city leads to issues.
+But I did try this, and trying to implement that in our current city leads to issues.
 Roundabouts benefit from having spaced-out entry points.
 But our current layout won’t allow it.

 It’s time to bring in the big guns.
 The highway.
-Go to your road options and select the highway (We want the traditional highway, three lanes one way.)
-If you are on PC, press Page Up or on consoles press up on the D-Pad to raise the highway one level.
+Go to your road options and select the highway.
+(We want the traditional highway, three lanes one way.)
+If you are on a PC, press Page Up, or on consoles, press up on the D-Pad to raise the highway one level.
 Replace the two one-way roads with your highways.
-At any junctions connect the two roads that are perpendicular to the main road.
+At any junction, connect the two roads that are perpendicular to the main road.
 These should flow under the highways.

 Then use the highway bypasses to connect to these roads, you should end up with the below layout: